12341123/Detectron2_UNet/README.md

-# Pytorch Unofficial Implementation of UNet family based on Detectron2
+# Pytorch Implementation of UNet family based on Detectron2

 Currently supports: